0xZ0F/Z0FCourse_ReverseEngineering/0x200-Assembly/0x203-Instructions.md

 mov RAX, 8
 inc RAX
 ```
 **DEC** decrements a value.
-In the following example RAX ends with a value of 7.
+In the following example, RAX ends with a value of 7.
 ```asm
 mov RAX, 8
 dec RAX
 ```
 **ADD** adds a source to a destination and stores the result in the destination.
-In the following example 2 is moved into RAX, 3 into RBX, then they are added together.
+In the following example, 2 is moved into RAX, 3 into RBX, then they are added together.
 The result (5) is then stored in RAX.
 Same as RAX = RAX + RBX or RAX += RBX.
 ```asm
 mov RAX, 2
 mov RBX, 3
 add RAX, RBX
 ```
 **SUB** subtracts a source from a destination and stores the result in the destination.
-In the following example RAX will end with a value of 2.
+In the following example, RAX will end with a value of 2.
 Same as RAX = RAX - RBX or RAX -= RBX.
 ```asm
 mov RAX, 5
 mov RBX, 3
 sub RAX, RBX
 ```
 **MUL** (unsigned) or **IMUL** (signed) multiplies the destination by the source.
 The result is stored in the destination.
 IMUL is used for signed and MUL is used for unsigned.
-In the following example RAX will end with a value of 15.
+In the following example, RAX will end with a value of 15.
 ```asm
 mov RAX, 5
 mov RBX, 3